GabbyKC/ubiqum-bootcamp/README.md

 ### Project Three:

 "Stress Test".
 You are given two days to complete an "online bookstore".
 The focus here is on fetching and displaying data.
-This project involved utilizing HTML, CSS, Fancybox, Javascript and Bootstrap.
+This project involved utilising HTML, CSS, Fancybox, Javascript and Bootstrap.
 (Optionally you could also add a search bar feature)

 #### Final Version: